KYVENetwork/docs/docs/validators/protocol_nodes/pools/cosmos_hub/run_node.md

 ## Start Node

-Finally the protocol node can be started.
+Finally the protocol validator can be started.
 In order to start it, execute the following command.
 Since we named our valaccount `cosmoshub` we select the this valaccount to start the KYSOR.

 ```bash
 ./kysor start --valaccount 'cosmoshub'